elsheepo/SQLite-Database-Manager/README.md

 ### :computer: Execution

-- For Windows users, simply extract the `convertron.exe` from the archive, and run.
+- For Windows users, simply extract the `sqlite-db-mgr.exe` from the archive, and run.
-- For Linux users, extract the `convertron.jar` file from the archive, and execute with the following commands.
+- For Linux users, extract the `sqlite-db-mgr.jar` file from the archive, and execute with the following commands.

       tar -xvjf sqlite-db-mgr-1.0.tar.bz2
       java -jar sqlite-db-mgr-1.0/sqlite-db-mgr.jar